tomca32/snake/README.md

 ### Rendering Optimization

 Current rendering code is a nested loop that goes through all the tiles and rerenders them on each frame.
 This is `O(n^2)`, where `n` is map surface area, and can be slow on large maps.
 Snake is a simple enough game for this to be unnoticeable but it can still be improved.

+### Multiplayer

+Crazy idea, but multiplayer deathmatch would be cool.
+Multiple snakes on the same field battling for dominance and trying to trap each other with their bodies.
+Two ways to win, be the largest snake before the timer expires, say 5 minutes, or be the last snake standing/crawling.

+### Prebuilt maps

+Snakes on a plane!